Signage-Aware Exploration in Open World using Venue Maps: Introduction

 \section{Introduction}

-Searching for shops using their signage information in unknown open-world environments poses a significant challenge for robots due to a lack of prior knowledge.
-In contrast, humans can effortlessly navigate to the goal landmarks by leveraging the venue maps in daily life.
-Imagine walking through a shopping mall: we locate ourselves on the venue maps based on actual observations and then plan paths on the maps to reach our destinations.
-Significant efforts have been made to correlate the visual observations with venue maps for global localization \cite{wang2015lost, radwan2016you,howard2021lalaloc, sarlin2023orienternet, sarlin2024snap}, or to discover non-metric heuristic derived from maps for kilometer-scale navigation \cite{shah2022viking, fan2023s2mat}.
-However, these approaches primarily focus on using geometric and semantic information from the venue maps, overlooking valuable cues from landmark names on the signage.
-This oversight is crucial for accurately identifying locations and reducing ambiguity in localization \cite{Caduff2007OnTA}.
-Moreover, they do not consider online scene understanding and exploration.
-Current exploration methods generally incorporate geometric information~\cite{rrt, bircher2016receding} or object-level scene semantics~\cite{dang2018autonomous, chaplot2020object, papatheodorou2023finding, lu2024semantics, gu2023conceptgraphs, werby2024hierarchical}, but they often neglect text-level semantics, limiting their effective use of venue maps.
-While some efforts detect room names as cues in office environments~\cite{case2011autonomous, talbot2020robot, mantelli2021semantic}, they do not handle signage recognition.
-We argue that a signage-aware exploration method is essential to bridge the gap between searching for shops using venue maps and exploration methods.
+\IEEEPARstart{H}{umans} can efficiently navigate and explore a mall to search for shops or restaurants using a 2D venue map provided by the mall or Google Maps, even if the venue map is non-metric, illustrating only relative relationships between the different landmarks.
+In contrast, robots struggle to search for landmarks (here we refer to shops or restaurants) in unknown environments due to a lack of scene priors.
+However, this capability is fundamental for various applications, such as delivery, tour guidance, and inspection.
+Recently, significant efforts have been made to improve robots by mimicking human behaviors, e.g., correlating the visual observations with venue maps for global localization \cite{wang2015lost, radwan2016you,howard2021lalaloc, sarlin2023orienternet, sarlin2024snap}, or by discovering non-metric heuristic derived from maps for kilometer-scale navigation \cite{shah2022viking, fan2023s2mat}.
+However, these approaches primarily focus on using geometric and semantic information from the venue maps but overlook the landmark names portrayed on the maps and the corresponding signage displaying the names in the scenes.
+Moreover, they often neglect online scene understanding and exploration.
+On the other hand, current exploration methods generally integrate geometric information~\cite{rrt, bircher2016receding} or object-level scene semantics~\cite{dang2018autonomous, chaplot2020object, papatheodorou2023finding, lu2024semantics, gu2023conceptgraphs, werby2024hierarchical}, but rarely incorporate text-level semantics, limiting their effective use of venue maps.
+While some efforts detect direction signs and arrows \cite{maye2010inferring, shaikh2013ocr, talbot2020robot}, and room names~\cite{case2011autonomous, mantelli2021semantic} as cues in public scenarios, they do not address the recognition of landmark signage.
+Observing that humans exploit these \textit{landmark names on the venue maps by matching them to the \textit{signage in the real-world scene},} we argue that a signage-aware exploration method is essential to improve a robot's ability to search for landmarks using 2D (non-metric) venue maps.